doebi/ESPThing/README.md

 Additionally it provides an easy way of reconfiguration without the need to reflash via a webinterface.

 ### Input
-An Input listen on a specific topic for incoming messages and execute the supplied callback function once a new message arrives.
+An Input listens on a specific topic for incoming messages and executes the supplied callback function once a new message arrives.

 ### Output
-Work the other way round.
+They work the other way round.
 You implement a method, which is executed in loop().
 When this method defines a String at msg, it is sent as message to the outputs topic.
 Optionally you can add a third parameter to the Output class.
-An interval in milliseconds in which the loop method should be ecexuted.
+An interval in milliseconds in which the loop method should be executed.
 This defaults to 0.

 ### Example
 In this small exmaple we define an Input **ping** and an Output **pong**.
-When we receive a ping on topic ping, we send a reply on topic pong.
+When we receive a message on topic ping, we send a reply on topic pong.
 And a **heartbeat** is send every 3 minutes.

 ```arduino